alexchkliar/farm-central-client/README.md

 This repository stores the client source files.
 The backend repository can be accessed [here](https://github.com/alexchkliar/farm-central-backend).

-For avoidance of doubt, this is a personal project and not an actual business).
+For avoidance of doubt, this is a personal project and not an actual business.

 ## Installation
 `npm install` to fetch dependencies.